Frequently asked CCNA Interview Questions and Answers:

 Given below is the list of most commonly asked CCNA Interview Questions and Answers:

 Q #1) What is Networking?

-Ans: Networking is used to connect or operate with a network.
-It is the process of creating and using wired or wireless networks for exchanging information, ideas, files and other electronic communication.
+Answer: Networking is used to connect or operate with a network.
+It is the process of creating and using wired or wireless networks for exchanging information, ideas, files, and other electronic communication.

 Q #2) What does Protocol mean?

-Q #4) What are the different layers of OSI model?
+Q #4) What are the different layers of the OSI model?

-Ans: Basically, there are 7 layers of OSI model.
+Answer: Basically, there are 7 layers of the OSI model.
 Each layer has its own functionality in the OSI model.

 - Layer 1 – Physical